 This document is non-normative.
 It provides an accessible overview of AFPS concepts.
 The normative specification is spec.md.

-Agent Flow Packaging Standard (AFPS) is an open specification for declaring portable AI workflow packages.
+Agent Format Packaging Standard (AFPS) is an open specification for declaring portable AI workflow packages.
 Think of it as a packaging standard: it defines how to describe, version, and distribute the building blocks of AI workflows.

 AFPS answers a specific question: what is this AI workflow package, and what does it need?
 It does not define how agents call tools, how agents talk to each other, or how a runtime executes prompts.
 Those concerns belong to other specifications.